main-tech/rtd-tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to LiMA's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+LiMA has its documentation hosted on Read the Docs.

+**LiMA**  is an e-commerce platform designed to allow users to purchase agricultural products.
+The platform aims to provide a user-friendly interface that simplifies the buying process for farmers and the system’s other agricultural stakeholders i.e. ICIPE.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information

 .. note::